 Best Pull Up Bar For Home Gym

-Pull up bar is an essential part of your home gym setup.
+A pull-up bar is an essential part of your home gym setup.
 It is an excellent and unavoidable piece of equipment.

 It will primarily help you develop your upper back as well as your core muscles.
 It’s also great for building your biceps.
-In combination with bands it can help you work your entire upper body.
+In combination with bands, it can help you work your entire upper body.

 The best possible option would be a bar that will let you do all exercises you can perform on it.

-You would want to be able to hang freely from a bar without touching floor with your feet.
+You would want to be able to hang freely from a bar without touching the floor with your feet.
 You would also want to be able to grip a bar with your hands and stand on your arms on a bar with your arms straight.

-What are the different types of pull up bars?
+What are the different types of pull-up bars?

 To be able to find a perfect version for your needs there are several options for you.

-Pull up bars come in various shapes and sizes.
+Pull-up bars come in various shapes and sizes.
 Here are 4 different types for home use:

-Pull up bar stand
+Pull-up bar stand

-When thinking about getting this piece of equipment, first thing to consider is the space.
+When thinking about getting this piece of equipment, the first thing to consider is the space.
 You will need to consider where it will be placed in your home.

 If your home has high ceilings and you have at least 215 square feet of space for your home gym you can pick the best possible option.

-Pull up bar stand is probably the best option if you have enough space in your home.
+A pull-up bar stand is probably the best option if you have enough space in your home.
 It will give you the most versatility and help you do the most exercises.

-Good Pull Up Bar
+Good Pull-Up Bar

 Image by fxquadro on Freepik

-Bad Pull Up Bar
+Bad Pull-Up Bar

 Image by fxquadro on Freepik